 Hey, lets take a place to sit, somewhere.

 J: The last two years we have been working in this street.
 We were mainly working on the sidewalks which are too narrow.
 After a two years presence, we felt confident to ask to the authorities to give us a part of this vacant lot, to make an ephemeral common space.
 So we got a quarter of the land that was the least polluted.
 In the beginning we were disappointed we did not get the whole lot but now we are glad: we only had to clear partially the plot of all the garbage and activate only a part of it.
-On top of that the plot isn’t flat but covered with rubble from the formal building, which led us to the decision to make a landscape of desks of different heights.
-The goals was to respond to the need of the neighbours for a free space for kids to play away from the street.
-First goal: to make this a common space and second, to activate it.
+On top of that the plot isn’t flat but covered with rubble from the former building, which led us to the decision to make a landscape of platforms of different heights.
+The goal was to respond to the need of the neighbours for a free space for kids to play away from the street.
+First goal is to make this a common space and second, to activate it.

-J: No, actually there are quite some climbing rooms in Saint-Etienne because of the proximity of the Alpes.
+J: No, actually there are quite some climbing halls in Saint-Etienne because of the proximity of the Alpes.
 Every six months the company taking care of the those climbing infrastructures needs to replace the ropes.
 Before the ropes were supposed to be sold to Africa but instead for years someone stole those loads that were to be shipped.
 After that scandal we were offered a big load of ropes which are now stocked in our studio.
 When we started the design with the students, the ropes, of course pallets and these tubes were at the top of the list of materials to be used.
 The tubes were also reused at the last biennial that’s why we knew were to get them.
 The flooring are the leftovers of the Detroit exhibition which was offered by the scenographer of the biennial who lives in this street.
 The irregular forms of these leftovers are now used during workshops with the kids of the neighbourhood.
 Last Tuesday we finished the structure.
 The finishing of the details will take place during each workshop in the coming month.

 Our goal was to create a public space but more we wanted to create relationships.
 Our presence at the site during good and bad weather made us get the respect and meet our neighbours.